huggingface/community-events/whisper-fine-tuning-event/README.md

 ```

 Be sure to change the `ssh ubuntu@...` part to your corresponding SSH command, it's simply the `-L 8888:localhost:8888`
 part added onto the end that is new.
-If you want to read more about SSH port forwarding, we recommend you read the guide:
+If you want to find out more about SSH port forwarding, we recommend you read the guide:
 [SSH/OpenSSH/PortForwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding).

 2. **Create a model repository (copied from previous subsection [Python Script](#python-script))**